kovidgoyal/calibre/manual/gui.rst

 .. |rbi| image:: images/remove_books.png
     :class: float-right-img

 |rbi| The :guilabel:`Remove books` action **deletes books permanently**, so use it with care.
 It is *context sensitive*, i.e. it depends on which :ref:`catalog <catalogs>` you have selected.
 If you have selected the :guilabel:`Library`, books will be removed from the library.
-If you have selected the ebook reader device, books will be removed from the device.
+If you have selected the e-book reader device, books will be removed from the device.
 To remove only a particular format for a given book use the :ref:`edit_meta_information` action.
 Remove books also has five variations which can be accessed by doing a right-click on the button.

     1. **Remove selected books**: Allows you to **permanently** remove all books that are selected in the book list.

-    2. **Remove files of a specific format from selected books...**: Allows you to **permanently** remove ebook files of a specified format from books that are selected in the book list.
+    2. **Remove files of a specific format from selected books...**: Allows you to **permanently** remove e-book files of a specified format from books that are selected in the book list.

-    3. **Remove all formats from selected books, except...**: Allows you to **permanently** remove ebook files of any format except a specified format from books that are selected in the book list.
+    3. **Remove all formats from selected books, except...**: Allows you to **permanently** remove e-book files of any format except a specified format from books that are selected in the book list.

-    4. **Remove all formats from selected books**: Allows you to **permanently** remove all ebook files from books that are selected in the book list.
+    4. **Remove all formats from selected books**: Allows you to **permanently** remove all e-book files from books that are selected in the book list.
 Only the metadata will remain.

     5. **Remove covers from selected books**: Allows you to **permanently** remove cover image files from books that are selected in the book list.

-    6. **Remove matching books from device**: Allows you to remove ebook files from a connected device that match the books that are selected in the book list.
+    6. **Remove matching books from device**: Allows you to remove e-book files from a connected device that match the books that are selected in the book list.

 .. note::
-    Note that when you use Remove books to delete books from your calibre library, the book record is permanently deleted, but on Windows and OS X the files are placed into the recycle bin.
+    Note that when you use :guilabel:`Remove books` to delete books from your calibre library, the book record is permanently deleted, but on Windows and OS X the files are placed into the recycle bin.
 This allows you to recover them if you change your mind.

 .. _configuration: